-In the event of a dispute arising under this agreement, the Parties expressly agree that this agreement shall be deemed to have been made and shall be construed and enforced in accordance with the laws of the Commonwealth of Massachusetts, and hereby submit to the exclusive jurisdiction of the state or federal courts sitting in Middlesex County, Massachusetts.
+In the event of a dispute arising under this agreement, the Parties expressly agree that this agreement shall be deemed to have been made and shall be construed and enforced in accordance with the laws of the Commonwealth of Massachusetts, and hereby submit to the exclusive jurisdiction of the state or federal courts sitting in Middlesex County, Massachusetts

-- Indemnity: - C. The Parties hereto agree to indemnify each other from any and all liabilities, claims, expenses, losses or damages, including attorney's fees, which may arise in connection with the execution of the work herein specified and which are caused, in whole or in part, by the negligent act or omission of the indemnifying Party.
+Indemnity: The Parties hereto agree to indemnify each other from any and all liabilities, claims, expenses, losses or damages, including attorney's fees, which may arise in connection with the The Parties hereto agree to indemnify each other from any and all liabilities, claims, expenses, losses or damages, including attorney's fees, which may arise in connection with the execution of the work herein specified and which are caused, in whole or in part, by the negligent act or omission of the indemnifying Party

-Termination & Alteration:

-- A contract resulting from the acceptance of this offer may be cancelled or altered by the Buyer only if agreed to in writing by BCM and subject to the following: Prior to termination, customer must provide BCM written notice of terms that have not been met.
+- Termination & Alteration: A contract resulting from the acceptance of this offer may be cancelled or altered by the Buyer only if agreed to in writing by BCM and subject to the following: - Prior to termination, customer must provide BCM written notice of terms that have not been met.
+BCM shall be given thirty (30) days to correct said items.

-- BCM shall be given thirty (30) days to correct said items. - BOM shall be paid for all products and services performed up to the effective date of termination plus reasonable costs associated with the orderly close out of the contract. - · BCM shall be paid for all anticipated profit based on the original contract amount and any change orders executed prior to the effective termination date
+- · BCM shall be paid for all products and services performed up to the effective date of termination plus reasonable costs associated with the orderly close out of the contract. - · BCM shall be paid for all anticipated profit based on the original contract amount and any change orders executed prior to the effective termination date.